Policies for use of Silicon Valley campus facilities apply to all students, faculty, staff, and visitors.

 Steven Rosenberg, 650-302-3284

-Cyclists must follow all bicycle operation and equipment laws.
+Cyclists (including scooter riders) must follow all bicycle operation and equipment laws.

 More on CA Bicycle Law Equipment Requirements from the CA DMV

-CMU-SV will follow the following procedure for the removal of abandoned bikes on campus.
-NASA Public Safety also does checks for abandoned bikes at Bldg 19.
+CMU-SV will follow the following procedure for the removal of abandoned bikes/scooters on campus.

-- Three times a year, at the end of each semester, facilities will announce to the all students email list that bicycles left in the bike racks or elsewhere on the CMU-SV campus during the specified period will be tagged.
+• Three times a year, at the end of each semester, facilities will announce to the allstudents email list that bikes/scooters left in the bike racks or elsewhere on the CMU-SV campus during the specified period will be tagged.

-- Any tagged bikes still left after two weeks will be considered abandoned and will be removed from the racks.
+• Any tagged bikes/scooters still left after two weeks will be considered abandoned and will be removed from the racks.

-- Abandoned bikes will be stored for 90 days and may be reclaimed by their owners during this time.
+• Abandoned bikes/scooters will be stored for 90 days and may be reclaimed by their owners during this time.

-- After 90 days, any broken or damaged abandoned bikes will be disposed of.
+• After 90 days, any broken or damaged abandoned bikes/scooters will be disposed of.

-Owners seeking to claim a bicycle that has been removed from a CMU-SV rack must contact facilities@sv.cmu.edu
+Owners seeking to claim a bicycle or scooter that has been removed from a CMU-SV rack must contact facilities@sv.cmu.edu

 Pets